 She had a list she kept in her head called Bad Ideas.
 She took a pen of decision and added, Squirm toward the creepy breathing.

 She got on her side and stuffed one arm through the seam, then her shoulder.
 It wasn’t a hole so much as the promise of one.
 She exhaled and made herself thinner, an old trick that still felt like a magic act.
-She moved and the stone moved differently around her, not like stone but like – she would tell this later and hear how insane it sounded – like field lines around a magnet.
+She moved and the stone moved differently around her, not like stone but like – like field lines around a magnet.

 The hum intensified.
 The air vibrated.
-She pinballed between two realities: the one where she was a woman with scuffed kneepads, a headlamp, and a chaotic relationship with the concept of Seriousness – and the other where she was a particle being accelerated.
+She pinballed between two realities: the one where she was a woman with scuffed kneepads, a headlamp, and a strained relationship with Seriousness – and the other where she was a particle being accelerated.

-She considered backing out and yelled in the only direction there was to yell, which was forward.
-“You want me, you weird cave?
+She debated backing out and yelled in the only direction there was to yell, which was forward.
+“You want me, you spooky cave?
 Come get me!”

 The cave obliged.